 Padded bike underwear – features

 - fitting and firm to help keep the chamois in place.
 A fabric that stretches – should contain a small percentage of lycra.
 Our goUnders are made from 11% EmPower Supplex Lycra (polyamide with lycra) giving you a great fit with ease of movement – 4 way stretch.

-- the chamois is women specific to match our female structural differences
+- the chamois is women specific to match your female structural differences

-- both the chamois and the material should be breathable and moisture wicking
+- both the chamois and the material are breathable and moisture wicking

-Chamois made in Italy -minimalist flat surface goes against your skin – Women’s goUnders
+Chamois made in Italy – minimalist flat surface goes against your skin

 Underneath surface chamois with different density of padding